MWDelaney/swordfight-cli/README.md

 # SwordFight CLI

-A command-line interface for the SwordFight multiplayer sword fighting game.
+A command-line interface for the SwordFight multiplayer sword fighting game with both single-player and real-time multiplayer support.

 ## Installation